-This is required if a correspondence recipient has been designated.
-Do not disclose the mailing address or email address of a person who has obtained an exemption from public disclosure.
+Provide an address where the correspondence recipient wants to receive written correspondence from the Elections Division.
+This is the address the Elections Division will use unless an amended Statement of Organization is filed.
+Do not provide the mailing address or email address of a person who has obtained an exemption from public disclosure.